RoamGuru Roam Guru

 • Prices: Île d'Arz return €14–16; Île-aux-Moines return €16–18; guided cruises €20–35

-• Multiple departures daily, seasonal schedule
+• Schedule: Multiple departures daily, seasonal schedule

-• 2-6 hours depending on trip
+• Duration: 2–6 hours depending on trip

 Day Trips from Vannes

-Carnac Megaliths (25 km | GPS: 47.5850, -3.0780)
+Distance: 25 km | GPS: 47.5850, -3.0780

 The alignments here—thousands of standing stones arranged in rows—are among Europe's most impressive prehistoric sites.
 The main alignments (Ménec, Kermario, Kerlescan) are free to visit and accessible year-round.
+The Ménec alignment alone contains over 1,000 stones stretching for more than a kilometer, and standing among them at dawn, when the light hits the granite at an angle that makes them glow pink, is one of the most affecting experiences in Brittany.

 • Transport: Train to Auray (15 min) + bus line 619 (30 min); total ~1 hour